-Africa gets emergency medical supplies from China's Jack Ma
+As virus spreads, Africa gets supplies from China's Jack Ma

 Ethiopian Prime Minister Abiy Ahmed last week pledged to distribute the supplies to other countries in Africa.
 Ma has sent similar shipments of medical supplies to countries in Asia, Europe, North America and Latin America.

-The virus has been slow to reach Africa but has now spread to at least 42 of the continent's 54 countries, with more than 1,100 cases confirmed.
+The virus has been relatively slow to reach Africa but has now spread to at least 43 of the continent's 54 countries, with more than 1,100 cases confirmed.
 In response many African countries are imposing restrictions.

+Mozambique confirmed its first case Sunday and cancelled all visas to the country, closed schools and banned gatherings of more than 50 people.

+Kenya announced new restrictions Sunday, after it confirmed eight new cases, bringing its total to 15.
+It closed all bars and restaurants as of midnight Sunday and halted all services at churches and mosques, saying that houses of worship had not implemented safe social distancing.
+Kenya also suspended all international passenger flights effective Wednesday and closed the border posts to neighboring Uganda, except for the transport of cargo.

 Rwanda and Tunisia have announced lockdowns, ordering people to stay at home except for essential reasons.